WICG/pending-beacon/README.md

 navigator.sendBeacon(url, data, fetchOptions): PendingBeacon
 ```

-An optional dictionary argument `fetchOptions` can be passed in, which changes the return value from `bool` to `PendingBeacon` proposed in the above [PendingBeacon](#pendingbeacon) section.
+An optional dictionary argument `fetchOptions` can be passed in, which changes the return value from `bool` to `PendingBeacon` proposed in the [`PendingBeacon`-based API](#pendingbeacon-based-api) section.
 Some details to note:

 1. The proposal would like to support both `POST` and `GET` requests.
 As the existing API only support `POST` beacons, passing in `fetchOptions` with `method: GET` should enable queuing `GET` beacons.
 2. `fetchOptions` can only be a subset of the [Fetch API]'s [`RequestInit`] object: